 What to do if you see an error on your credit report

 Each of the three credit bureaus lets you dispute errors online or by mail.
-Before you file your dispute, you should gather any documentation that will help your case.
-For example, if a creditor is reporting an account as past due when you paid it in full, you should locate a copy of the receipt.
+Before you file your dispute, gather any documentation that will help your case.

+Look for common credit report errors like incorrect balances or accounts that don't belong to you.
 Make sure you dispute the error with every credit bureau that reports it.
 Once a credit bureau receives your dispute, it generally has 30 days to investigate.
-It must let you know the results of the investigation.

 Want to improve your credit?